 - previous Career Focus projects.

-If you are applying for funding from other areas of HRSDC/Service Canada and/or other government departments under the Youth Employment Strategy, please indicate: the name of the government department, the amount of funding requested and/or approved, the number of participants and how the activities differ from the ones requested in the proposal for funding under HRSDC/Service Canada.
+If you are applying for funding from other areas of ESDC/Service Canada and/or other government departments under the Youth Employment Strategy, please indicate: the name of the government department, the amount of funding requested and/or approved, the number of participants and how the activities differ from the ones requested in the proposal for funding under ESDC/Service Canada.

 Question 38 – Does your organization owe any amounts to the Government of Canada?

 If yes, please indicate the amounts owing in the spaces provided.
 See the following example: